When taking out Income Protection, one of the biggest decisions you’ll need to make is the length of your deferred period.

 If you have adverse medical history, your insurer may decide to lengthen your deferral period from the one you choose.
 However, not every insurer will do this and the medical conditions that this applies to will vary between providers.

-No two people are the same, so no two people would benefit from the same deferment period.
+No two people are the same, so no two people would benefit from the same deferred period.
 The most suitable length of time for your insurance policy’s deferred period will depend on your unique circumstances.

 You can adjust the length of your excess period to suit your needs.
 You can make it shorter, which means that you can receive your benefits sooner after you stop earning, or you can choose to increase the length of your deferment period and reduce the cost of your premiums.